james-lomax/the-last-compiler/the-last-compiler/sanity-check-spec.md

 ### Language Model

-The program uses the `claude-sonnet` model using the SimpleChat interface in @simple-chat-chain.md.
+The program uses the `claude-sonnet` model using the SimpleChat interface in [[simple-chat-chain]].

 Always implement these prompts verbatim, using jinja2 templates.

 ### Preprocessing the spec to be context-free

-Use preprocess_spec_context() from @specification-document.md to preprocess the spec into a context-free spec, which contains all the information required to implement the module.
+Use preprocess_spec_context() from [[specification-document]] to preprocess the spec into a context-free spec, which contains all the information required to implement the module.

 Re-render this new spec context-free spec into an intermediate file at `tlc/module-name.no-context.md`.